-RideShare Delaware is a program administered by DART that helps commuters find and use alternative modes of transportation including carpools, vanpools, transit and supportive bicycle or pedestrian facilities.
+RideShare Delaware is a program administered by DART that helps commuters find and alternative modes use transportation including carpools, vanpools, transit and supportive bicycle or pedestrian facilities.
 The goal of RideShare Delaware is to reduce single occupancy vehicle trips as a way to improve air quality and manage traffic congestion.
-To learn more about the program, visit RideShare Delaware's webs i te a twww.ridesharedelaware.org or call toll free at 1-888-RIDE-MATCH.
+To learn more about the program, visit RideShare Delaware's webwww.ridesharedelaware.org or call toll free at 1-888-RIDE-MATCH.